faridEsnaashari/twitter/README.md

     - Description: The phone number that you want to send a code to it.
     - example: "09140466901"

-- **In query:**
-    - code:
-    - required: YES
-    - type: string
-    - Description: The code you want to send.
-    - example: "12855"

 **Response body:**
 - Status code: 200
-    - description: If the user that you are try to signin doesn't exist, you get a response like this:
+    - description: If there is no problem, you get a response like this:
     - body:

         ```javascript